Identifying Socially Disruptive Policies: Introduction

-Our second contribution is to derive two new sets of identification results.
-In the first set of results, we show that under no additional assumptions the amount of connections created or destroyed by a policy is partially identified.
+Our second contribution is to derive new identification results.
+We find that the amount of connections created or destroyed by a policy is partially identified.
 Sharp bounds on the identified set are given by a quadratic assignment problem (QAP), but these bounds are analytically and computationally intractable.
 Instead, we propose conservative outer bounds based on intersecting several relaxations of the QAP.
-These bounds are formed by simple rearrangements of the eigenvalues of the networks observed from the experiment, and so are straightforward to analyze and compute.
-In the second set of results, we give a sufficient condition for point identification.
-Our condition is a monotonicity assumption that is strong, but motivated from the network theory literature.
-Under this condition, the amount of social disruption is given by a difference in network eigenvalues that is also straightforward to analyze and compute.
-Though not the focus of our paper, sufficient conditions for consistent estimation and valid inference can be found in the online appendix.
-An R package for implementation can be found at \url{https://github.com/yong-cai/MatrixHTE}. \looseness=-1
+These bounds are formed by simple rearrangements of the eigenvalues of the conditional distribution of network connections between pairs of agents identified from the experiment, which are relatively straightforward to analyze and compute.
+Though not the focus of our paper, we also show how to consistently estimate the bounds and construct valid confidence intervals in Online Appendix Section D.3, focusing on a class of network formation models called dyadic regression models that are popular in the network economics literature, including the motivating examples referenced above \citep[for a textbook treatment, see Section 4 of][]{graham2020network}.
+R code for implementation can be found at \url{https://github.com/yong-cai/MatrixHTE}. \looseness=-1